ElinamLLC/SharpVectors/Docs/articles/getting_started.md

             _wpfSettings = New WpfDrawingSettings()
             ' Set the options to the rendering controller _wpfRenderer = New WpfDrawingRenderer(_wpfSettings)
-            ' Create a drawing area of 500x500 pixels and set the rending object to it.
+            ' Create a drawing area of 500x500 pixels and set the rendering object to it.
             _wpfWindow = New WpfSvgWindow(500, 500, _wpfRenderer)
         End Sub